Best Free Transcription Software in 2026

 • local processing

-• unlimited use
+• unlimited transcription

-• not uploading sensitive audio to the cloud
+• not uploading audio to the cloud

-Choose a meeting tool if you mostly need:
+Choose meeting transcription if you need:

 • live notes